mbg/cs310/README.md

 Click on the green "Use this template" button to fork the template to your account.
 You can customise a few settings, such as the repository name and visibility, during that process.
 You probably want to make the repository private.

+### Continuous integration

+This repository is configured with [GitHub Actions](https://docs.github.com/en/actions) workflows which will build your reports every time you push changes to your fork of the repository.
+For example, if you change `specification/specification.tex` locally, commit your changes, and push them to GitHub, then the workflow defined in `.github/workflows/specification.yml` will run and build your specification for you.
+You will be able to find the corresponding job in the "Actions" tab on your repository.
+If the build is successful, the resulting PDF will be uploaded as a build artifact and can be downloaded from the summary page of the corresponding job.

 ### Working locally

 You will need to have a LaTeX distribution, such as [TeX Live](https://www.tug.org/texlive/) installed for the platform you are working on.